IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 :::

-## Check that the token was successfully generated and then pass it for bid stream use
+## Pass Generated Token for Bid Stream Use

 In your mobile app, if there was a successful identity generated from the previous